|Half Day Canoe trips

 found this lake many years ago while hiking into the Kenai Wildlife Refuge.
 I found no trail to the lake back

-then, and when I first saw this lake with the great landscape of the Kenai Mountains in the backdrop, the call
+then, and when I first saw this lake with the great landscape of the Kenai Mountains in the backdrop, the call of

-as a hidden and very secluded secret for our out of state guests.
+and very secluded secret for our out of state guests.

 We call this a half day trip, but you will need about 6 hours minimum to really enjoy this place.
-One of you
+One of you will

-want a truly Wilderness experience.
+truly Wilderness experience.

 Paddle the lake and you may see Loons, Eagles, Swans, River Otter, Beaver, Muskrat, Ducks, shore birds,